Foreign support of Finland in the Winter War

 Foreign support in the Winter War consisted of materiel, men and moral support to the Finnish struggle against the Soviet Union in the Winter War.
 World opinion at large supported the Finnish cause.
 The Second World War had not yet begun in earnest and was known to the public as the Phoney War; at that time, the Winter War saw the only real fighting in Europe besides the German and Soviet invasion of Poland, and thus held major world interest.
 The Soviet aggression was generally deemed unjustified.
 Various foreign organizations sent material aid, such as medical supplies.
-Finnish immigrants in the United States and Canada returned home, and many volunteers (one of them future actor Christopher Lee) traveled to Finland to join Finland's forces: 8,700 Swedes, 1,010 Danes (including Christian Frederik von Schalburg, a captain in the Danish Royal Life Guards and later commander of the Free Corps Denmark, a volunteer unit created by Nazi Germany in Denmark during World War II), about 1,000 Estonians, 850 Ukrainians, 725 Norwegians, 372 Ingrians, 366 Hungarians, 346 Finnish expatriates, more than 20 Latvians and 190 volunteers of other nationalities made it to Finland before the war was over.
+Finnish immigrants in the United States and Canada returned home, and many volunteers (one of them future actor Christopher Lee) traveled to Finland to join Finland's forces: 8,700 Swedes, 1,010 Danes (including Christian Frederik von Schalburg, a captain in the Danish Royal Life Guards and later commander of the Free Corps Denmark, a volunteer unit created by Nazi Germany in Denmark during World War II), about 1,000 Estonians, 725 Norwegians, 372 Ingrians, 366 Hungarians, 346 Finnish expatriates, 4 Latvians, 2 Lithuanians and 190 volunteers of other nationalities made it to Finland before the war was over.

 Pope Pius XII condemned the Soviet attack on 26 December 1939 in a speech at the Vatican and later donated a signed and sealed prayer on behalf of Finland.

+Belgium

+There was widespread popular support for Finland in Belgium which, at the time, was a neutral state under the "policy of independence".
+52 Belgians served as volunteers in the Finnish army.

+Canada

+250 Canadians of Finnish descent volunteered to fight for Finland.
+They fought as part of the Finnish-American Legion.
+Initially the Canadian Foreign Enlistment Act was a hindrance for Canadian citizens who also wished to volunteer.
+However on 1 March 1940, Canada announced that its citizens were free to enlist in the Finnish Armed Forces.
+An additional 2,000 Canadians volunteered to fight for Finland as part of a unit known as "Finland’s Little Army".